 Doctor of Nursing Practice

-The PLU Doctor of Nursing Practice degree prepares graduates in the advanced practice specialty area of Family Nurse Practitioner (FNP).
+The PLU Doctor of Nursing Practice degree prepares graduates in one of two advanced practice specialty areas:

 Graduates are able to develop and evaluate quality within a health system, collaborate with inter-professional teams to improve health outcomes, and be leaders in the nursing profession.

 PLU offers three pathways to earning your Doctor of Nursing Practice degree

 - Nurses with a BSN complete the DNP FNP program in three years full-time or a four years part-time .

 - Successful completion of the program qualifies students to sit for national certifying exams for Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner, making them eligible under Washington State law for Advanced Registered Nurse Practitioner (ARNP) licensure.

 - The post-Master’s DNP FNP program is designed to prepare expert level clinicians.